Chronic unhappiness is a large, sweeping problem of our generation.

 - And the typical pleasures you reach for to avoid feeling pain

-By completing The Unhappiness Cycle, you can understand your Negative Defaults, and start fighting against their influence on your life.
+By completing The Negativity Cycle, you can understand your Negative Defaults, and start fighting against their influence on your life.

 How to Determine Your Negative Defaults